stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 to come; the poetry which shall bring peace and pleasure to thy soul, though search for it through bleak years thou must.
-Attend with diligence, for each chord that vibrates away into hiding shall appear again to thee after thou hast returned to earth, as Alpheus, sinking his waters into the soul of Hellas, appears as the crystal Arethusa in remote Sicilia.&rdquo;
+Attend with diligence, for each chord that vibrates away into hiding shall appear again to thee after thou hast returned to earth, as Alpheus, sinking his waters into the soul of Hellas, appears as the crystal Arethusa in remote Sicilia. "

   Then arose Homeros, the ancient among bards, who took his lyre and chaunted his hymn to Aphrodite.
 No word of Greek did Marcia know, yet did the message not fall vainly